webplatform/docs/css/properties/text-decoration-color/index.md

 |CSS object model property=textDecorationColor
 |Values={{CSS Property Value
 |Data Type=color
 |Description=The color data type value can be a named color keyword, or in hexadecimal, RGB, RGBa, HSL or HSLa notation.
-See the CSS color values page for more details.
+See the [[css/color|CSS color values]] page for more details.
 }}
 }}
 {{Examples_Section